cjal920/liri-node-app/README.md

     node liri.js do-what-it-says

 I have one final command that returns my last 20 tweets under my alter-ego HAL 9000.

+    node liri.js my-tweets

 For those of you who may be unfamiliar with me, I invite you to search the following:

     node liri.js movie-this 2001